 But if it wasn’t for our lovely photographer Vee, owner of 808 Photobooth and her props, we wouldn’t of had as much fun when it came to the picture session.
-She took it upon herself to create a frame and add sunflowers to it (my favorite, hmm I wonder why?! #soleil!)
+She took it upon herself to create a frame and add sunflowers to it.
 She also printed out a life-sized Instagram frame with the basic information (name, location, etc.) of our event.
 We were so grateful for her services and I recommend you book her for your next event as she is very attentive and caters to your vision.
-(Click that link, though!)

 The most humbling part about it all is that we have genuine supporters.
 Even though we started off with a small crowd for our event, it is evident that others believe in us and share the same vision.
-When we decided to create a page on Eventbrite, we were so shocked by the amount of people who RSVP’d.
+When created a page on Eventbrite, we were so shocked by the amount of people who RSVP’d.
 We knew that we would have a few RSVP’s, but we didn’t think we would be receiving confirmation e-mails multiple times in a day, either.